jgowler/hashicorp-packer/Vault/README.md

 1. Dashboard > `Secrets`
 2. Select `+ Enable a Secret engine`
-3. As I am working with Azure I will select this from under `Cloud`.
+3. Select `KV`.
 4. For the `Plugin registration type` I will be using the `Built-in plugin`:
 ```
 Built-in plugin

 "Preregistered plugins shipped with Vault.
 The plugin version is tied to your Vault version and cannot be specified."
 ```
-5. In `Path` select the ACL policy name created previously as the mount path.
+5. In `Path` this can be left as `kv`.
 6. For testing, click `Enable engine`.
-7. You will then be presented with the `General settings` for this secrets engine.
-Change these as required, I will leave as is for testing purposes.
+7. You will then be presented with an empty `Secrets` screen.
-8. In `Azure settings` you can set the following formation:
+8. Select `+ Create secret`.
+9. In the `Path for this secret` field select `azure`.
+10. Add in the Key Value pairs in the `Secret data` fields below, such as client_id and its value.
+11. Click Save when completed.

+To access the secrets in the secrets engine created we will need the new user's `token`.
+This can be done either by CLI or by GUI.
+For testing I will get the token from the GUI:

 ```
-Subscription ID
-Tenant ID
-Client ID
-Client secret
+1. Log into the GUI using the new user account
+2. From the top-right corner click the User button.
+3. Select Copy token.
 ```
-`Environment` can also be set in `More options` but as I am using the Azure Public Cloud this does not need specifying.
-Once this information has been provided they will be stored in the Vault ready to be used.